We use it for ticketing and project planning, and documentation, mainly for ticketing, department-wise ticketing, for the creation.

 For how long have I used the solution?

-I have been using JIRA Portfolio for approximately seven years.
+I've been using Portfolio for three years.

 What do I think about the stability of the solution?